 - Once you have completed the required training for the service of your choice, you may be interested in our optional training.
 Be sure to check the menu bar of our website to find our blog, resources, and additional training courses.
 We also offer consultation services where you can meet with our Scientific Associate Director to discuss your project – the first meeting is free.

-- When you are ready to publish your data, be sure to check out our boilerplate texts, found under the “About” menu.
+- When you are ready to publish your data, be sure to check out our boilerplate texts for attribution, found under the “About” menu.

 - External users: The CAT Facility welcomes users from outside the University of Chicago campus.
 External users will need to provide a purchasing order and generate an account on the iLab online scheduler.
 External rates may apply.
 Contact the CAT Facility to request a quote.
 Northwestern and the University of Illinois in Chicago are members of the Chicago Biomedical Consortium and as such are entitled to the internal rate.

 CAT Facility Policies

 We expect the users to let us know as soon as possible when an experiment needs to be cancelled.
 Cancellation requests must be submitted before the start of the reservation.
 Requests to cancel events past their start time will not be approved.

 Cancelling a benchtop analyzer reservation: The iLab system allows for online cancellation up to 4 hours before the start of the reservation.
 Unused booked time will be charged in full.

 Cancelling a sorting or mass cytometry experiment: Reservations on the FACSAria cell sorters can be cancelled by the user up until the point the iLab reservation has been marked as confirmed by the CAT Facility staff.
 Confirmed sorts and mass cytometry reservations must be cancelled 24 hours before the start of the experiment.
 Contact the CAT Facility staff to do so.
 Unused sorting or mass cytometry reservations will be charged in full.

 Data Transfer and Management

 The data generated on any of our instruments is transferred automatically to the OSRF server.
 Access to the server is available through the online portal.
 The use of storage device is not allowed.